The Manager's Handbook is also available below by chapter.

 - As a general rule, you should collect an updated form for each player once per year (or if any changes take place.)
 Thus, if you play in the Fall season, you do not need to update if you have a valid form from the Spring/Summer season.

-- Each age group/level has an assigned set of “playing nights”.
+- Each age group/level has an assigned set of “playing nights” in MYSA.
 This information can be found at any time on the MYSA website (under “Coaches/Managers”, then “Competitive”, then “Playing Nights”).
 Link

-- Team registrations are due to MYSA by early March.
-Sometime thereafter, MYSA will publish the configuration of the various on the MYSA website (under Coaches/Managers, then Competitive, then Formation/Seeds).
-Link
+TCSL has flexible scheduling so playing nights may vary slightly, but the club will be able to blackout a number of dates to essentially create a regular playing night schedule. - Team registrations are due to MYSA and TCSL by early March.
+Sometime thereafter, both leagues will publish the configuration of the various on the league website

--If you go to this site, you can see to which District you were assigned and who your competitors are (i.e. where you may need to travel).
-Usually, BYSC is assigned to either the South or West Districts.
+-If you go to either league site, you can see to where you were assigned and who your competitors are (i.e. where you may need to travel).
+Usually, BYSC is assigned to either the South or West Districts but have also been placed in the East for MYSA.
 But no guarantees!

 - Once you know your designated “playing nights”, it is a good idea to solicit from your team a list of any dates on such nights where players will have conflicts (school concerts, finals, other sports, family or church obligations).
 Depending upon your roster size, missing more than one or two players on a given night may prompt you to try to avoid that night.

-- The official game schedule is set by MYSA.
+- The official game schedule is set by the league.
 By mid-March, the BYSC Field/ Ref Coordinator should receive a preliminary copy of the BYSC home game schedule.
 BYSC may communicate this to each team in advance so that you can be aware of any potential conflicts you may have.

-- When you receive your schedule from MYSA, you will also receive a listing of field locations, with directions, for all your games.
-Provide a copy of this to each parent as this is the “official” MYSA field location.
-This information can also be accessed on the MYSA website (under “Quick Links” Field Directory).
-There may also be a mobile app for this.
+- When you receive your schedule from the league, you will also receive a listing of field locations, with directions, for all your games.
+Provide a copy of this to each parent as this is the “official” league field location.
+This information can also be accessed on the league websites

 - Once the season is underway, it is always a good idea to send a reminder/confirmation email to the opposing manager before each game.